BLUEBL0B/Secret-Sing-Box/README-ENG.md

 A script for full setup of a hidden proxy server with NGINX camouflage.

 > [!IMPORTANT]
-> Recommended OS: Debian 12 or Ubuntu 22.04.
+> Recommended OS: Debian 12 or Ubuntu 22.04/24.04 with KVM virtualization.
 You will also need your own domain linked to your Cloudflare account.
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.

 > [!NOTE]
 > With routing rules for Russia.